wolfejar/GradePredictionsWithMySQL/README.md

-# GradePredictionsWithMySQL
+# GradePredictionsWithSQLServer
-This is a python web application which uses tensorflow to predict student grades based on mock data from a MySQL database.
+This is a python web application which uses tensorflow to predict student grades based on mock data from a SQLServer database.
 It uses Flask as a framework to allow for easy data entry and display of results.

 ## Dependencies